dthyresson/ai-movie-mashup/README.md

 - **Text-to-Speech**: `@cf/myshell-ai/melotts`
   - Generates audio descriptions of the mashup movies
   - Uses MyShell AI's MeloTTS model for natural-sounding narration

+## AI Agents

+The application uses an agent-based architecture to handle the movie mashup generation process.
+The main agent, `MashupAgent`, orchestrates the entire workflow using WebSocket connections for real-time communication.

+### MashupAgent

+The `MashupAgent` is a stateful agent that:

+- Maintains WebSocket connections with clients
+- Processes movie selection requests
+- Coordinates the generation of mashup content
+- Handles error cases and connection lifecycle
+- Manages the streaming of generated content back to clients

+### Agent UI Components

+The agent interface consists of several React components:

+- **MovieSelector**: Allows users to choose two movies for the mashup
+- **GenerateButton**: Triggers the mashup generation process
+- **MashupResults**: Displays the generated content including:
+  - Title
+  - Tagline
+  - Plot
+  - Generated poster image
+  - Audio narration
+- **DebugMessages**: Optional component for monitoring WebSocket communication

+### Real-time Updates

+The agent system provides real-time updates as content is generated:

+- Streaming text updates for title, tagline, and plot
+- Progressive image generation
+- Audio file generation
+- Error handling and status updates

+### WebSocket Communication

+The agent uses WebSocket connections to:

+- Maintain persistent connections with clients
+- Stream generated content in real-time
+- Handle connection errors and cleanup
+- Manage the generation workflow state

 ## Getting Started